Gaussian Transforms Modeling and the Estimation of Distributional Regression Functions: Duality Theory

 a positive definite diagonal matrix for all $v\in(-\infty,0)^{n}$, with $I_{n}$ denoting the $n\times n$ identity matrix and $\textrm{diag}(1/v_{i}^{2})$ the $n\times n$ diagonal matrix with elements $(1/v_{1}^{2},\ldots,1/v_{n}^{2})$.
 Thus the dual problem is a strictly convex mathematical program with sparse Hessian matrix and $JK$ linear constraints.
-This computationally convenient formulation is exploited by state-of-the-art convex programming solvers like ECOS (\citealp{ECOS:2013}) and SCS (\citealp{ODCPB2016}) that we use in our implementation.
+We implement this computationally convenient formulation using the state-of-the-art convex programming solvers ECOS (\citet{ECOS:2013}) and SCS (\citet{ODCPB2016}). \end{sloppy}

+It is useful to compare problem (\ref{eq:Dual objective})-(\ref{eq:Dual scores}) with the dual formulation of quantile regression.
+The dual problem for the linear $\tau$ quantile regression of $y_{i}$ on $W(x_{i})$ is

+with solutions that take value $0$ or $1$, except for $K$ sample points that define the fitted quantile regression surface and are assigned $u$ values that are neither $0$ nor $1$ (cf. Chapter 3.5.4 in \citet{Koenker:2005}).
+When multiple quantiles are of interest, violation of monotonicity may arise because each quantile surface must interpolate $K$ sample points, while each quantile regression is implemented separately.
+In contrast, (\ref{eq:Dual objective})-(\ref{eq:Dual scores}) assigns $u$ values in $\mathbb{R}^{n}$, avoiding box constraints on $u$, while imposing monotonicity since $-1/v_{i}>0$ at a solution.
+Implied quantile surfaces are then unrestricted beyond the form of $u_{i}$ in (\ref{eq:Dual_FOCs}), and strong duality ensures KLIC optimality.